phocks/phocks.github.io/_posts/2020-02-13-the-journey-into-the-woods-to-find-the-dark-but-life-giving-secret-within.md

 <img src="/public/img/swamp-thing.jpg" width="450" />

-In my ear on rides to and from work has been Russell Brand with _[Revolution](https://amzn.to/2H3QMPl)_ on Audible_._ I quite enjoyed it.
+In my ear on rides to and from work has been Russell Brand with _[Revolution](https://amzn.to/2H3QMPl)_ on Audible.
+I quite enjoyed it.
 Very funny and insightful.
 More than the pipe dream many people might dismiss it as.
 But you may say I’m a dreamer.

 I also finally finished re-reading [_The Cider House Rules_](https://www.goodreads.com/work/quotes/3875895-the-cider-house-rules).
 Fantastic.
 Full-on.
 Very long.
 An important book that everyone should read, even (and especially) if you don’t want to.